 Information about total reach is available only for selected periods: 7 days, 14 days, 21 days, and 28 days (max.
 1 month).
 For other periods, the given reach will always refer to average daily reach.
 That is because it’s not possible to know the exact amount of total reach for periods longer than one month, e.g. for a quarter or for a year.

-It’s also important to know that reach includes dark posts – content which functions like an ad but is not available from the Facebook Page as a standard post.
+It’s also important to know that reach includes dark posts – content that functions as an ad but is not available from the Facebook Page as a standard post.

 How are unique users measured?

-- A Facebook user sees a post 2 times during 1 week – on Monday and on Friday.
+- A Facebook user sees a post 2 times in a week – on Monday and on Friday.
 He will be counted towards the average daily reach for Monday and the average daily reach for Friday.
-But in the total reach for the whole week he will be counted only once.
+But in the total reach for the whole week, he will be counted only once.

-- A similar situation arises when a Facebook user sees a post organically (without paid promotion) and then sees the same post but as an ad.
+- A similar situation arises when a Facebook user sees a post organically and then sees the same post but as an ad.
 He will be counted as a unique user once in organic reach and once in paid reach.
-But in total reach he will be also be counted only once.
+But he will be only be counted once in total reach.